FHU/2023-os-memes/_posts/2023-04-03-AddisonAdcock-concurrency_and_threads-meme.md

 ---
-title:
+title:  Running Atomically
-author:
+author: Addison
-image:
+image: AtomicallyMeme.jpg
-chapter:
+chapter: 26
 ---
-Update the above data, include an image of your original meme, and replace this text with your meme explanation.
+This chapter discusses how you could run multiple actions seperatly or combine them to run atomically which is an all or nothing technique.